 Euroma invents the Prima Pura steam treatment, which can disinfect spices in a natural way.

 After several acquisitions expanding Euroma's expertise in quality control and flavour development, a management buy-out takes place in '98.
 Euroma is now again back into Dutch hands and focuses on quality spices, flavour development and the expansion of the service package for its customers.

 Euroma was granted the Royal predicate upon its 100th anniversary.
 An acknowledgement that Euroma occupies an important place in its field and is also of national significance.

 Euroma starts a collaboration with 3 Michelin star chef Jonnie Boer.
 It is the start of a continuous innovation of the Euroma brand.

 Euroma is the first to bring sustainable Rainforest Alliance black pepper on the market.

 In the same year that a turnover of 100 million Euro is reached, Euroma also signs the letter of intent for the NEXTgarden Ingredient Farm (NIF).
 A collaboration to test whether exotic spices like Spanish pepper and turmeric can be grown under glass.

 The takeover of Intertaste by Koninklijke Euroma is final.
 Euroma moves to top position in the European market and becomes leader in the Dutch market for herbs and spices.
 Click here to read the full press release.

-Euroma is expected to start using the new production site in Zwolle in early 2019.
+Inauguration of new production site in Zwolle.
 This milestone symbolises Euroma's ambition to grow as a leading flavour maker.